 China could become a major player in a future space race or just in terms of its power relative to other space agencies.
 Perhaps gathering some funds for a mission to the far side of the moon should have been on NASA’s agenda but it seems like China will beat them in this race.
 China also intends on creating a lunar biosphere on the moon which would also be a first for a major space agency.
-A video was posted by Chinese state media over social media that was intended to boost popular support for this mission.
+A video was posted by Chinese state media over social media which boosted popular support for the mission among Chinese citizens.

 The Queqiao relay satellite according to Chinese officials should be able to maintain contact on the far side of the moon between astronauts and their supporting crews on Earth, if this succeeds it will revolutionize communications satellites across the aerospace industry.
 Perhaps in the future this technology can be used to establish contact between Earth and other remote places in the universe that would typically not be candidates to establish communications.